-I was seeing a dermatologist initially for my Eczema.
-As a child I had really bad Eczema, particularly on my hands and feet.
+I began seeing a dermatologist for my Eczema in 3rd grade.
+I had really bad Eczema, particularly on my hands and feet.
 But once puberty hit, and my hormones ran amuck, my dermatologist also helped me with my acne; well tried to.

 Looking back at photos, my acne wasn’t that bad.
 It was average.
 But I HATED my skin.
-So the photos of me are either telling the truth that my acne wasn’t terrible, or showing the lie because my acne was hidden under a mask of green concealer, foundation and heavy setting powder.
-I asked my mom about my acne and she said it wasn’t terrible, but I did have a lot of black heads and when my pimples did pop up, they were large, inflamed and looked painful.
+Having Eczema I’m sure contributed to the self consciousness, I never knew I had until I was an adult.
+In terms of acne though, photos of me are either telling the truth that my acne wasn’t terrible.
+Or showing the lie because my acne was hidden under a mask of green concealer, foundation and heavy setting powder.
+Recently I asked my mom about my acne and she said it wasn’t terrible, but I did have a lot of black heads and when my pimples did pop up, they were large, inflamed and looked painful.

 That cream worked for about a week, then it caused me to break out.
 So we called the doctor who said to reduce use and use it only twice a week.
 At that point it didn’t do anything.